Programme Overview:

 The curriculum is aligned with the ACM/IEEE/AIS SIGSEC/IFIP Cybersecurity Curricular Guidelines so that it will prepare students to take a variety of cyber security roles, including some modules for professionals seeking a managerial role in security.

-Meet the teaching team, hear about the course, entry criteria, research options and answers to common questions.
+Meet some of the MSc teaching team, hear about the course, entry criteria, research options and answers to common questions.
 Listen to the recording (45 mins)

 Download the UCD Science Graduate Taught Courses brochure (pdf)

-The course will prepare professionals for a rewarding career in cybersecurity; for example, to take a role as a security manager, security engineer, security analyst, or IT security specialist.
+The course will prepare professionals for a rewarding career in cybersecurity; for example, to take role of a security manager, security engineer, security analyst, or IT security specialist.
 Career development possibilities are excellent.
 Organisations of all sizes in all sectors, including both Irish and foreign owned companies, are looking for people with these skills.
+Many global companies

-Many global companies have a base in Ireland, including security software and cybersecurity companies with a security operations centre (SOC).
-There is a growing cybersecurity market globally as cybersecurity is recognised as critical for national security and the smooth functioning of society.
+have a base in Ireland, including security software and cyber security companies with a security operations centre (SOC).
+There is a growing cyber security market globally as cyber security is recognized as critical for national security and the smooth functioning of society.
+This holistic and well-rounded course will be of interest to executives and professional/technical staff who:

 Curricular information is subject to change